-It is no surprise that Austin, ranked the #1 most wildlife-friendly city in the nation, would have plenty of parks for man’s best friend!
-Austinites love to take care of their beloved pets and Realty Austin gathered the best parks around town to let them play, explore, and relish in long walks.
+It is no surprise that Austin, ranked the 4th most pet-friendly city in the nation, would have plenty of parks for man’s best friend!
+Austinites love to take care of their beloved pets and we gathered the best parks around town to let them play, explore, and relish in long walks.

 Red Bud Isle is a popular leash-free dog park that offers a little bit of everything.
 With over 13 acres located off Redbud Trail near the Tom Miller Dam; one can fish, hike, bike, swim and much more.
 This park is just as fun for a human as it is for their four-legged companions!
 It offers more than a half mile of well-maintained trails, shady trees, large fields and a tree-lined shore for you to relax while your doggie takes a dip.

 Barkin’ Springs is the wading area right outside of Barton Springs that does not require an entrance fee and is a local favorite to take pets to cool off during a hot day.
 Also, be careful not to confuse Barkin’ Springs with Barking Springs Dog Ranch, a wonderful Dog Ranch located in Del Valle.

 Barton Creek Greenbelt is 7.9 miles long, covering 809 acres.
 The trail has entrances at different locations around Austin and is a perfect spot to take your dog on a long walk through natural scenery.
 A leash is required for all pets and tennis shoes and/or a bathing suit for humans is recommended to cool off in the creek areas!

 Only a 30 minute drive from downtown Austin, Bob Wentz Park on Lake Travis is a waterfront, natural grass lawn to take your beloved pet to on a sunny day.
 The park does require all pets to be on a leash and they are not permitted on The Point, a shoreline area of the park.